mattdowney/quickbite/README.markdown

 INSTALL
 -------

+quickbite requires you have cURL support installed with PHP.
+Most hosts do.

 * Add appropriate settings in `conf.php`
 * Upload `quickbite` dir to your server somewhere
 * Generate your bookmarklet by visiting the location you uploaded to + `/bookmarklet.php`